aakashlpin/kha-ching/README.md

 #### `NEXT_PUBLIC_DEFAULT_SQUARE_OFF_TIME`

 Default square off time of the strategy.
 The value here only serves as a default and can be changed per strategy during the strategy setup when taking daily trades.
+Format is 24 hours hh:mm. i.e. enter `15:20` as value if you mean 3.20pm.

 #### `NEXT_PUBLIC_DEFAULT_SLM_PERCENT`